The productivity paradox: Secrets of highly productive practices

 I've discovered that it's less tiring and stressful to produce $8,000 of dentistry per day than to produce $1,500.

-During the past several years I’ve been extremely fortunate to work in more than 20 practices all over the country.
-As I travelled around, I couldn’t help but contrast my experiences in the various practices.
+During the past several years I've been extremely fortunate to work in more than 20 practices all over the country.
+As I travelled around, I couldn't help but contrast my experiences in the various practices.
+What I found is the most counterintuitive insight I know about how to increase dental practice productivity — and it has nothing to do with working harder or faster.

-Why it’s a paradox is that it’s the opposite of what I’d expected and it greatly surprised me, yet it’s been consistently validated in all the practices that I’ve visited.
+Over time I noticed a very interesting phenomenon that I named "The Productivity Paradox."
+It's a paradox because it is the exact opposite of what I'd expected and it greatly surprised me.
+Yet it's been consistently validated in all the practices that I've visited.

 The friction factor